DataServices-SDC/overview/README.md

 Scalable ecommerce backend with optimizations to handle increased web traffic.

+* Optimized with load balancing, bringing response times down from 800ms to 11ms while handling over 1,000 clients per second with no timeouts and < 0.1% error rate
+* Optimized database query response times from 2400ms to 7ms by implementing database indexes
 * Designed a Node-express server and PostgreSQL database to handle requests from a retail website and provide responses with specifically formatted JSON text.
 * Server and database were uploaded into Amazon EC2 t2-micro instances:
 * 1 instance running NGINX for load balancing